ervandew/eclim/doc/content/vim/java/ant.rst

 .. _\:Ant:

-Eclim provides the following command\:
+Eclim provides the following command:

 **:Ant** [<target> ...]

-which performs the following steps\:
+which performs the following steps:

 - Saves any previous 'makeprg' and 'errorformat' option settings so that you can define your own settings for the :make command.
 - Sets 'makeprg' to execute ant with the -find option so that it will search for your build.xml file in the current directory or in a parent directory.
-- Sets 'errorformat' to recognize the following errors\:
+- Sets 'errorformat' to recognize the following errors:

   - javac errors.
   - javadoc errors.